SpiffInc/polyn-protocol/PROTOCOL.md

   triggered as the result of consuming a subscribed event.
 - **topic** - a reverse domain name representing a unique event.
 - **uuid** - a [UUID v4](https://datatracker.ietf.org/doc/html/rfc4122) compliant UUID.
+- **Schema Repository** - a NATS KeyValue backed store of all events published by registered Polyn services.

 ## Message Format